gregogalante/devly/README.md

 # Devly

-The place where I write about my daily dev problems (and solutions 😀).
+The place where I write about my daily dev problems (and solutions).

 ## Development